Climate scenario data#

 We can see that the SDM worked very well for the temperature data, with high agreement between the target and adjusted data.

-Let’s look at the probability curves for precipitation.
-Since the precipitation data is bounded at 0, but most days have very small values >0 mm, we resample the data to monthly sums to get an idea of the overall performance.
+Now, let’s examine the probability curves for precipitation.
+Since the precipitation data is bounded at 0 mm and most days have small values greater than 0 mm, we resample the data as monthly sums to get an idea of the overall performance.

 Show code cell source

-Considering the complexity and heterogeneity of precipitation data, the performance of SDM is convincing.
-While the fitted data of most models deviate from the target data for low and very high values, the general distribution of monthly precipitation is well met.
+Considering the complexity and heterogeneity of precipitation data, the performance of the SDM is acceptable.
+Although the fitted data of most models differ from the target data at low and very high values, the general distribution of monthly precipitation is accurately represented.

 Write CMIP6 data to file#